Budotron/RepData_PeerAssessment1/PA1_template.md

 ```

 ![plot of chunk unnamed-chunk-16](./PA1_template_files/figure-html/unnamed-chunk-16.png)

-There is a clear increase in the number of steps taken during midday over the weekend, compared to midday over weekdays.
+There is a clear increase in the average number of steps taken during midday over the weekend, compared to midday over weekdays.
 This is to be expected, as people have more opportunity to be active over the weekends.